2001 Dartmouth College murders: Tulloch re-sentencing review

 A resentencing hearing was held on September 25, 2024, with the judge taking the arguments of the prosecutor and defense under advisement.
 In November 2024, Judge Leonard MacLeod of the Grafton County Superior Court sent questions related to the case to the New Hampshire Supreme Court.
 In April 2025, The New Hampshire Supreme Court declined to take up the question of Tulloch’s life sentence without the possibility of parole.
 The unanimous declination came without any written ruling and sent the matter back to Judge MacLeod for further proceedings.
 The New Hampshire Supreme Court has not yet ruled on the constitutionality of life without parole sentences for minors, leaving Judge MacLeod without clear precedent under the New Hampshire Constitution.

 On October 21, 2025, Judge MacLeod ruled that life sentences for juvenile offenders violate the New Hampshire Constitution's prohibition on "cruel and unusual punishments."
 The ruling may face an appeal, but if the decision is upheld on appeal, the trial court would then consider Tulloch's request for resentencing.

+Tulloch's resentencing hearing took place on Monday, July 13th of 2026.
+He will be eligible for parole in approximately 20 years from the court date, the judge ruled.
+During trial, Tulloch apologized to one of the daughters of his victims.
+She stated: “This wasn’t a crime of passion or retribution, he wasn’t using substances, he wasn’t psychotic.
+There was just sheer depravity.”
+After her statement, she urged the court to seek the longest possible sentence.
+Tulloch's previously prepared statement was allegedly abandoned, with him saying “After listening to (her say) that, I feel disgusted by even thinking I could say anything that would mean anything.”
+He could be considered for parole in 2046 when he’s 62 years old, the same age one of his victims, Half Zantop was when he was murdered.